Dance Mogul Magazine Exclusive…

 Dance Mogul: What made you commit to contemporary& Tap and where you looked at differently because of that?

 Calvin Booker: I began taking Barre-A-Terre @ Restoration Dance Theater in Bed-Stuy, under the direction of Marie Brooks.
 This style is classical ballet designed to be executed on the floor, which was good for developing core strength and proper alignment.
-My incentive to continue training (and be good at it) were the pretty girls @ Creative Outlet: Dance Theater of Brooklyn.
+My incentive to continue training (and be good at it) was the pretty girls @ Creative Outlet: Dance Theater of Brooklyn.
 We all know women appreciate a man who is good at dancing ..;) Also, it’s a great way to express and use the information I had previously acquired.
 At the time, I also had buddies who were ‘young men’ that happened to be good at dancing and we were our own competition and support group, much like a football team.
 More these days, some people, male and female, can forget to include the true essence of who they are in their artistry.
 As a man, my dancing had a level of masculinity, strength, and sensuality that definitely helped me to be distinct.
 So, I actually was/am respected more because I was able to hold on to who I truly am through all of the –isms of the “dance world”.
 And I also got respected for being able to do all the contemporary modern stuff, and then come out and tap dance, which for one reason or another, a lot of people can’t do.
 Us well rounded straight male dancers are quite the commodity…B) Tap Dancing for me is my outlet to be the musician I always wanted to be, and though I’ve been dancing as long as I have, there’s always something to work on technically, so that you can continue to grow creatively, and so the dance never dies.

 Dance Mogul: When did you realize that you had what it took to become a professional dancer?